Didier Drogba: Phoenix Rising

-On 12 April 2017, after nearly four months as a free agent and declining a move to Corinthians, Drogba signed for USL side Phoenix Rising FC.
-He also became a minority owner of the club, making him the very first player-owner in football history.
+On 12 April 2017, after nearly four months as a free agent and declining a move to Brazilian side Corinthians, Drogba signed for USL side Phoenix Rising FC.
+He also became a minority owner of the club, making him the first player-owner in football history.

 He made his debut for the club on 10 June 2017, and scored a goal and an assist, leading the team to a 2–1 victory over Vancouver Whitecaps FC 2.
 In July 2017 Drogba attracted attention after scoring an impressive last-minute free kick in a game against Orange County to tie the game.
 On 7 August, he scored with a powerful 40-yard free kick against LA Galaxy reserve side which was followed by his classic knee-slide goal celebration in front of the bench.
 In November 2018, at the age of 40, Drogba scored against Orange County as Phoenix won the USL Western Conference.
 On 8 November, Phoenix lost the USL Championship game 1–0 at Louisville City FC.
 Drogba retired later that month at the age of 40, but remained with his final club to work on their bid to join MLS.